zhu-jz/rodent_code/readme.txt

 either an infrequent move or missing transposition into book line.
 In both cases it would be prudent to decide whether a move should be upgraded or marked as unplayable.

-Rodent may use big book in two modes: it may pick moves according to their frequency or conduct short verification search.
-The latter causes it to play moves that it likes and to reject errors that are likely to be found in the big book.
-The second mode can be turned on using UCI option "VerifyBook"

 VIII.
 WEAKENING